Skip to main content

 They were running to and fro until Ajabde gave up the chase and sat down on the floor.

-Pratap was laughing till now and suddenly he saw Ajabde in tears.
-He sat down beside her confused as if she was crying coz he didn't catch her from falling and called her fat.
+Pratap was laughing till then, and suddenly he saw Ajabde in tears.
+He sat down beside her, confused as if she was crying coz he didn't catch her from falling and called her fat.

 " What happened?
 Am sorry I..."

-" Woh..." she looked up at his confused face still in sobs.
+" Woh..." she looked up at his confused face, still in tears.

 " Yeh kya kar rahi ho tum?"
 He looked shocked.